- Defensive Secondary Coach &

 He was drafted in the second round of the 1997 NFL Draft (49th overall) by the Minnesota Vikings.
 He started five games as a rookie, including two playoff contests.
 He contributed as a starter in the nickel package and as a special teams player before retiring in the spring of 2000 due to a knee injury.
 The Vikings advanced to the playoffs in each of his three seasons.

-A native of Lakeland, Fla., Gray has a daughter, Tori.
+A native of Lakeland, Florida, Gray has two daughters: Tori and Lexi.